-Import and use the AgentExtensibilitySDK unit provided with the UFT Delphi Add-in: <UFT installation folder>\dat\Extensibility\Delphi\AgentExtensibilitySDK.pas
+Import and use the AgentExtensibilitySDK unit provided with the UFT One Delphi Add-in: <UFT One installation folder>\dat\Extensibility\Delphi\AgentExtensibilitySDK.pas

 Design an Agent Object for each type of control that you want to support.
 The Agent Object must inherit from TMicAO or one of the other Agent Object base classes defined in the Delphi Add-in Extensibility SDK.
 In the Agent Objects, develop published properties that support the test object methods and identification properties required for your controls.
 For more information, see Working with Published Properties to Support Test Object Methods and Identification Properties.

 Create a factory function that receives an object reference of a Delphi user interface control and returns a new Agent Object.
 The factory function must be able to recognize the custom controls for which you are creating support, and create the appropriate Agent Object.